Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 It is advisable that the user adds configuration file [config.properties](https://github.com/Jsos17/CalculatorApp/blob/master/CalculatorApp/config.properties) in the same directory as the jar file.
 It defines the name of the SQL database that the program uses to save expressions for long term.

-If this file is not added, then a new file called math.db is created.
+If this file is not added, then a new file called mathAlternative.db is created.

 **However, if the jar is not executed from the command line the actual database might be stored in a different place than where the jar is.
 In other words, it is possible that left-clicking the jar creates a new mathAlternative.db database somewhere else (probably in the root directory) and running the command *java -jar CalculatorApp-v2.0.jar* creates another in the same directory where the jar is.** Thus depending on how the jar is run the program might access a different database.